dnl-fm/zeit-ts/README.md

-# Zeit: Simplifying Timezone-Aware DateTime Handling
+# Zeit ⏰

+Because somewhere in the world, it's already tomorrow, and your code needs to deal with it.

-Zeit is a TypeScript library designed to simplify datetime handling in applications that deal with users across different timezones.
-It's particularly useful for subscription services, billing systems, and any application where precise timing based on user timezones is crucial.
+Zeit is a TypeScript library that makes datetime handling less painful, especially when your users are scattered across timezones like stars in the sky.
+Perfect for:
+- Subscription services (because money doesn't care what time it is)
+- Billing systems (your 3 PM invoice shouldn't arrive at 3 AM)
+- Any app where timing is everything (and timezones are trying to ruin everything)

 ---